jmcook1186/biosnicar-py/README.md

 ### 7) January 2021: added testing scripts for comparing new code against matlab benchmarks.
 Extend spectral range of all model modes to 200nm
 Reorganised directory structure to gather all testing scripts and data into the folder "Unit_Tests".
 Using Whicker/Flanner's Matlab code as benchmark for testing Python code.

+### 9) September 2021: Bio-optical model renewed, new units
+The bio-optical model was updated into a much simpler and user-friendly format that can be run from a short driver script.
+In addition, the user now has the option to generate or input the algae ACS in m2/cell or m2/um3 from the pigment profiles.
+This allows to reduce the uncertainty on the final ACS, as cell numbers and biovolumes are empirically determined, in contrary to single cell mass.

+### 10) October 2021: CDOM layers and algae concentrations in cells/mL
+The main driver now includes the possibility to indicate algae concentrations in cells/mL through the "GA/SA_units" variable, which is the standard unit for algae quantification from environmental samples.
+In this mode, the ACS needs to be indicated in m2/cell.
+Experimental CDOM layers have also been added based on coefficients from Halbach et al. 2021 (in prep), so that the impact of CDOM can be represented in each layer of the snow/ice column.

 # Model Structure